 Three reasons to visit Inverness:

-- Quirky things to do - follow the River Ness walk, which crosses the river by hopping over three of the River Ness Islands, see a scale model Titanic at Ship Space and browse a treasure trove of second hand books at Leakey's Bookshop.
+- Quirky things to do - follow the River Ness walk, which crosses the river by hopping over three of the River Ness Islands, and browse a treasure trove of second hand books at Leakey's Bookshop.

 - The loch - located just outside the city, Loch Ness boasts towering mountains on both sides and a depth of 227 m.
 Nothing quite prepares you for your first glimpse of this vast expanse of water.
 Could there be a monster hiding in its depths?

 Don't miss: Clava Cairns, Eden Court Theatre, Inverness Museum and Art Gallery, Inverness Botanic Garden.

 Countryside breaks from Inverness

 Ard Neakie on Loch Eriboll, between Durness and Tongue

 Travel from Inverness: by car (2 hrs 25 minutes), by bus (3 hrs) or by train (3 hrs 50 minutes).
 Why not drive via the North Coast 500 or the Moray Firth Route to uncover some hidden gems?

 Why visit?
 Head to the very top of mainland Britain for refreshing coastal walks and sweeping sea views out across the sea to Orkney.
 Thurso is a key town on the North Coast 500, the famous driving route around the stunning landscapes of the north Highlands.